 Bar Harbor is one of the prettiest places in the United States, and should definitely be on every traveler’s bucket list.
 Not only is the town absolutely adorable, there are also tons of things to do in Bar Harbor, Maine, as well as in the gorgeous Acadia National Park, which sits right next door.

-If you’re planning a trip to Bar Harbor in the near future, you might be a little overwhelmed trying to decide what to see and do.
+If you’re planning an east coast road trip and plan to stop in Bar Harbor or just want to visit this awesome town, you might be a little overwhelmed trying to decide what to see and do.
 Lucky for you, we’re here to help.
 Below, we’ve put together a list of our favorite things to do, as well as some of the best places to eat and stay while you’re there.

 Using this list, you will be able to plan the ultimate trip to Bar Harbor, Maine.
 If you have time to explore more of Maine – which we do recommend – be sure to check out this awesome post to help you plan your Maine Coast Road Trip.